mmajewsk/Tonic/README.md

 🧑‍🔧 This project initially is meant to be open for everyone.
 The contributions are welcome.
 If you would like to help see what's new or listed in the issues [here](https://github.com/mmajewsk/Tonic/issues) .

-Also, you can join the 🗣️ [discord server](discord) if you are looking for quick help, or just want to say hi ;)
+Also, you can join the 🗣️ [discord server][discord] if you are looking for quick help, or just want to say hi ;)

 # Related repos